-The viewer is not used in a normal work since the parallel DIMM provides the telescope pointing at the star, star searching if necessary and guiding during measurements.
-In practice, the viewer serves as an auxiliary tool for coalignment of DIMM and MASS feeding optics and in extraordinary cases.
-The optical layout of the viewer is presented in Fig. 1.2 where the main viewer parts are shown.
+The viewer is not used in a normal work since the DIMM sub-device provides the telescope pointing at the star, star searching if necessary and guiding during measurements.
+In practice, the viewer serves as an auxiliary tool in extraordinary cases.
+The optical layout of the viewer is presented in Fig. 1.2, where the main viewer parts are shown.